EU Cloud Code of Conduct: Scope and structure of the code

 The EU Cloud CoC allows CSPs to prove and demonstrate compliance within the scope of Article 28 GDPR and all its related Articles.
-Therefore, the EU Cloud CoC comprehends CSPs data protection obligations when processing any kind of personal data and its requirements are applicable to all cloud offerings (IaaS, PaaS, SaaS), which is also known as XaaS.
+Therefore, the EU Cloud CoC comprehends CSPs data protection obligations when processing any kind of personal data and its requirements are applicable to all cloud offerings (including but not limited to IaaS, PaaS, SaaS).

 There are five sections that together compose the core structure of the code, namely, Scope, Data Protection, Security Requirements, Monitoring and Compliance and Internal Governance.

 Besides the main text, the code is accompanied by a controls catalogue, which was designed to map the code’s requirements to auditable elements, the “Controls”, and to all corresponding GDPR provisions.
 Additionally, the controls catalogue also provides a mapping to relevant international standards (such as ISO 27001, ISO 27017, SOC 2 and BSI C5).

 Organizational structure

 The organizational structure of the EU Cloud CoC is covered under its Internal Governance Section, which describes the rules and procedures applied for the code’s management.
 The referred Section lays out the organizational framework of the code itself, as well as of its bodies, namely, the General Assembly, the Steering Board, and the Secretariat.